infectedsoundsystem/vimfiles/README.md

 # Vim Configuration

 ## Dependencies
+Neovim with Python 3 module
+OR
+Vim 8.0+ with Lua support
+OR
+Vim 8.0+ without Lua support (soon to be removed from config) OR
-Vim 7.4+ with Lua support
+Vim 7.4+ with or without Lua support (soon to be removed from config)

-Git

-Exuberant Ctags
+Git, Lua, Exuberant Ctags, Python 3

 ### Font
 [Droid Sans Mono Slashed for Powerline](https://github.com/powerline/fonts/tree/master/DroidSansMonoSlashed): for gVim and terminal emulator on local machine (set this manually in terminal emulator), is patched for use by Airline.